Monika: Many trans women choose Thailand for their GRS procedures. Why did you decide on Australia instead?

-Prof. McCloskey: Sure, and if I had been going to Thailand to speak at an academic conference I might have done it there!
-Seriously, I needed the assurance of a more familiar sort of country (I knew Australia well already).
+Prof. McCloskey: Sure, and if I had been going to Thailand to speak at an academic conference, I might have done it there!
+Seriously, I needed the assurance of a more familiar sort of country, I already knew Australia well.

-The point is that these were all serious professional women: Katherine was a university librarian, Susan a university administrator, Morris (whom I have not met) a successful writer of non-fiction.
+Prof. McCloskey: Yes, a few who had written about their transition, especially Jan Morris, whose book Conundrum is a little vague but inspiring.
+The point is that these were all serious professional women: Katherine was a university librarian, Susan a university administrator, and Morris (whom I have not met) a successful writer of non-fiction.

 From Donald to Deirdre: name changing day. via deirdremccloskey.com |

-Prof. McCloskey: All of the above, such as Lynn Conway—-who was outed some years ago and decided then to become a brilliant advocate for transpeople worldwide.
-But now it's becoming commonplace.
-I like the graceful way that Caitlyn Jenner handles it, allowing for the somewhat bizarre situation of rich party-goers she has lived in for decades.
+Prof. McCloskey: All of the above, such as Lynn Conway, who was outed some years ago and decided then to become a brilliant advocate for trans people worldwide.
+But now it’s becoming commonplace.
+I like the graceful way that Caitlyn Jenner handles it, allowing for the somewhat bizarre situation of the rich party-goers she has lived among for decades.

 Prof. McCloskey: We’re a pretty small group!
 Not as small as was once thought (the desire to change, whether MtF or FtM, affects about 1 in 400 or so births, according to Lynn Conway’s sensible figures).
 But too small to matter in politics, except to anger the fascists.